nurrony/expressive/README.md

 ```

-to retrive 'my greeting' to anywhere of your component
+to retrive 'my greeting' from anywhere of your component

 ```
 expressive.getGlobal('my greeting');